Yukisschu/anhuigui/content/posts/ml/index.md

 [Figure 1.](aiml.png) illustrates the intricate interplay among the aforementioned terms and this summary will emphasize the supervised and unsupervised learning within the broader landscape of classical machine learning.

 ## 2. Delving into Unsupervised Machine Learning
 ***Unsupervised learning*** operates without a predefined objective or target.
-Tasks such as***clustering***,***co-occurrence grouping***, and***profiling*** typically fall under the realm of unsupervised learning.
+Tasks such as ***clustering***, ***co-occurrence grouping***, and ***profiling*** typically fall under the realm of unsupervised learning.
 Since the outcomes of unsupervised learning may lack immediate clarity or apparent significance, it would require creativity and business acumen for interpretation.

 In the following section, I will delve into the concept of ***similarity***, a fundamental principle that underpins one of the most prevalent techniques in unsupervised data mining: clustering.
-Subsequently, I will illustrate ***K-means***, a representative algorithm that employs this method.
+Subsequently, I will further illustrate ***K-means***, a representative algorithm that employs this method.

 ### 2.1.
 Clustering and Similarity